Signior-X/dd-components/README.md

+# dd-components
+How to use
+First, add tailwind and in tailwind plugin, just require the plugin index.

 # TSDX React w/ Storybook User Guide

 Congrats!
 You just saved yourself hours of work by bootstrapping this project with TSDX.
 Let’s get you oriented with what’s here and how to use it.